Department of Social Welfare

 February 15, 2017 10:47 am

-The Department of Social Development was a department under the Ministry of Employment and Social Welfare as Department of Social Welfare.
+The Department of Social Welfare was a department under the Ministry of Employment and Social Welfare.
 The enactment of Executive Instrument (E.I, 2013) re-aligned Ministries, Departments and Agencies in accordance with directives from the Office of the President to create harmony in the conduct of Government business.

 As a result, the Department of Social Welfare became a department under the Ministry of Gender, Children and Social Protection.
 Its name has been changed to Department of Social Development to reflect its mandate.